sayhiben/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

 {% ifversion actions-save-state-set-output-envs %}
 ## Setting an output parameter

 Sets a step's output parameter.
+Each output must be separated by a newline character.
 Note that the step will need an `id` to be defined to later retrieve the output value.

 {% bash %}